catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 ## Recommendation for the overall approach

 From a design and UX standpoint the author of this paper sees the biggest possible leap for the most frictionless UI in committing to a WYSIWYG interface.
-It could potentially feel the most modern and forces us to come up with a concept thinking and planning from scratch.
+It could potentially feel the most modern and forces us to come up with a consistent concept, because we have to plan most aspects from scratch.

 However, such a WYSIWYG approach is a huge undertaking that we might not be able to handle.
-A huge amount of resources both for concept work, mockups and implementation would be needed to do this properly.
+A huge amount of resources both for concept work, mockups and implementation would be needed to tackle this properly.

 While we think that the markdown concept is promising for users willing to learn a dedicated syntax, it's definitely a concept that requires learning and will feel old-fashioned for many users.

 Consequently, the next best thing would be to work inside the concepts and UI components that already exist in ILIAS.

-While we don't think that this approach will lead to revolutionary never before seen interface ideas, adding to the slate and forms with clear and precise, carefully crafted concepts will deliver plenty of opportunities to make the input of questions feel easier and reduce friction for all users.
+While we don't think that this approach will lead to revolutionary, never before seen interface ideas, adding to the slate and forms with carefully crafted concepts will deliver plenty of opportunities to make the input of questions feel easier and reduce friction for all users.